-7.3.1.
-The System Administration and Institutions must ensure that employees receive information security awareness training and must inform employees about security policies and procedures during the onboarding process and prior to granting access to information resources.
+- 7.3.1.
+The System Administration and Institutions must ensure that employees receive information security awareness training and must inform employees about security policies and procedures during the onboarding process and prior to granting access to information resources. - 7.3.2.
+Employees of the System Administration and Institutions with direct responsibilities concerning institutional information resources must complete information security/cybersecurity training directly proportional to their responsibilities and job duties, including but not limited to continuing education.